guneeshvats/Indian-Court-System-Data-preparation-for-ASR-Whisper-Fine-tuning/report.md

 ## Shortcomings
 1. **Overlapping Speech**: This implementation did not fully address overlapping speech in the audio segments.
+2. **Lack of Data Augmentation**: No data augmentation techniques (e.g., adding noise, pitch shifting, or speed perturbation) were applied to increase the variability in the dataset.
+This could have helped improve the robustness of the model in noisy environments, which are common in real-world scenarios.
+3. **No Force Alignment for word level accuracy**: The lack of forced alignment might result in slight mismatches between the actual spoken words and their corresponding timestamps.
+Forced alignment could have improved word-level accuracy, especially in longer segments.
-2. **Diarization and Silence Removal**: The diarization model and silence removal process could be enhanced for greater accuracy.
+4. **Diarization and Silence Removal**: The diarization model and silence removal process could be enhanced for greater accuracy.

 ---